OpenBB-finance/OpenBB/website/content/terminal/installation/pypi.md

 That's it!

 **NOTE:** When you are opening the OpenBB Terminal anew, the Python environment will need to be activated again.
 When using a code editor, make sure that you have the correct environment selected.
 This should be easy to figure out if you get an error that you are missing packages.
-To launch the OpenBB Tterminal application in s new terminal window use the following two commands:
+To launch the OpenBB Terminal application in s new terminal window use the following two commands:

 ```shell
 conda activate obb